ammaarM/ammaarM.github.io/README.md

 # Ultra-lean static portfolio

-This repository hosts a lightweight, accessible personal portfolio for **Abdul Wahid Murshid**.
+This repository hosts a lightweight, accessible personal portfolio.
 It is crafted with plain HTML, CSS, and JavaScript so it can be deployed directly with GitHub Pages—no build tools required.

 ## Project structure